UP | HOME

 6. Truly Fixed Steps in y-space

-We can achieve truly fixed step sizes in \(\mathbf{y}\mathrm{-space}\) with the steps_condy_stab_*t() solvers.
-In the image below we see the difference between fixed steps in \(t\mathrm{-space}\) vs \(\mathbf{y}\mathrm{-space}\) – remember the are only using the position components of the \(\mathbf{y}\) vector (the first two components) and not the velocity components (the last two components).
+We can achieve truly fixed step sizes in \(\mathbf{y}\mathrm{-space}\) with the fixed_y_steps() solvers.
+In the image below we see the difference between fixed steps in \(t\mathrm{-space}\) vs \(\mathbf{y}\mathrm{-space}\) – remember we are only using the position components of the \(\mathbf{y}\) vector (the first two components) and not the velocity components (the last two components).

 three_body_fixed_pos.png